exostin/FindNumbersSuchThat/README.md

 # Find Numbers Such That

-This console app is an easily extensible generator for random numbers that satisfy given conditions.
+As the title suggests, this console app is an easily extensible generator of random numbers that satisfy given conditions.

+I will also soon add the functionality to find ALL numbers satisfying given conditions in the specified range.

 ## Usage